cherniaky/microsvelte/README.md

 ## MicroSvelte
 MicroSvelte is a minimalistic JavaScript project that demonstrates a custom implementation of a Svelte-like reactive UI library.
 It's a great starting point for understanding how reactive UI libraries work under the hood.
-Repository is based on this [playlist](https://youtube.com/playlist?list=PLoKaNN3BjQX1OQmFzK9SJnFXEurm1-UxQ&si=R0TeDCUHtwxv3_bf), but I added small changes like bug fixes and small features.
+Repository is based on this [playlist](https://youtube.com/playlist?list=PLoKaNN3BjQX1OQmFzK9SJnFXEurm1-UxQ&si=R0TeDCUHtwxv3_bf), but I added small changes like bug fixes and features.

 ### Features
 - Server-Side Rendering: The project includes server-side rendering capabilities implemented in the [ssr.js](ssr.js) file.
 This allows for faster initial page load times and improved SEO.